wichmann-lab/teamproject-photography/README.md

 It is called by the Info.lua file as the main script.
 This is where the magic happens.
 This file implements the whole User Interface of our plug-in as well as a few functions.
 (Those are interacting with UI-objects for example the text-fields.)
 ### Which files do I need for contributing to TheImageIterator?
 * In our case the most important file is the configuration file called "imageIteratorSettings.json".
+You can save the settings in the configuration file or use our UI for modifying the configuration file.
+The configuration file contains the settings for editing and other infomations.
+You can store everything about the settings, the export and more in this file.
+We implemented <code> export_format </code> and our Settings for editing.
+If you want to save for example the metadata, you have to implement functions in the plugin.
+In short, the configuration file contains information for the processing.

 Because it's a JSON-file, it isn't possible to use JSON-code in a Lua script.
 The solution is called "json.lua".
 It's an external file from [this source](https://github.com/rxi/json.lua/blob/master/json.lua).

 If you are not sure, here is the License for the "json.lua" file: (You can find it in the json.lua as well.)
 >-- Copyright (c) 2020 rxi